 The online muscle consciousness needed a long time to realize that the popular training program Starting Strength does not promote as much muscle growth as it was originally believed.
 You are certainly not gaining 60lbs of red meat during your first year of training even if you drink your milk and do squats with plenty of hip drive.

-I am truly sorry, but that’s life, dear baby mammal!
+I am truly sorry, but that’s life, dear, baby mammal!

 Is Starting Strength bad for muscle growth because of its low volume?

-Starting Strength’s diet of squats and deads will not raise your testosterone levels to the point where your big musculature is ripping clothes and turning heads.
+Starting Strength’s diet of squats and deads will not raise your testosterone levels to the point where your musculature is ripping clothes and turning heads.
 I would be one of the happiest people on Earth if that was true, but it isn’t.

-At the end of the day, I don’t believe Starting Strength is the worse routine for muscle growth, although I would definitely change many things about it without feeling guilty that I am “not doing the f**** program” as the popular quote says.
+At the end of the day, I don’t believe that Starting Strength is the worse routine for muscle growth, although I would definitely change many things about it without feeling guilty that I am “not doing the f**** program” as the popular quote says.

-Imagine the following: You are are trying to learn a new language, but at the moment you don’t know a single word.
-At this stage any teacher, even one that’s not very qualified, will get you to a certain level that’s a lot higher, as long as you do your homework.
+Imagine the following.
+You are are trying to learn a new language, but at the moment, you don’t know a single word.
+When you are at this stage, any teacher will get you to a higher level as long as you do your homework.